earthstar-project/replica-server/README.md

 # Earthstar Replica Server

-A replica server is an always-online peer which you can use to synchronise your shares with far away friends.
+A replica server is an always-online peer which you can use to synchronise your Earthstar shares with far away friends.
 They're undiscoverable and only synchronise with peers who already know your shares' addresses.

+- Outline (extensions, preconfigured versions)

+- Remix with Glitch
+- Instructions for Fly + Dockerfile
+- Running off your own machine

+- Prebuilt servers

+- Extensions
+- Developing extensions

+## Old

 Putting one of these online requires a bit of technical know-how, as you will need to know how to run the server and optionally publicly expose it to the web.